 Paul quotes Genesis by saying God “loved Jacob” but he “hated Esau” (Romans 9:13).
 What best represents your reaction to that?

 - God is love.
 He didn’t hate Esau.
 He more likely hated Esau’s behavior.

 - Whatever God felt toward Esau, the writer portrays it as the opposite of love.

 - This isn’t about emotion.
 It’s about acceptance and rejection.
 It’s a way of saying God chose one and not the other to be in the favored family tree.

 Paul argues that God can manipulate people to do something they would not otherwise do.
 He points to the story of God making the king of Egypt so stubborn that the king refused to let the Jewish slaves leave until God had unleashed 10 miraculous plagues so everyone would see how powerful God is.
-“The LORD hardened Pharaoh’s heart, and just as the LORD had predicted to Moses, Pharaoh refused to listen” (Exodus 9:12).
+“The LORD hardened Pharaoh’s heart, and just as the LORD had predicted to Moses, Pharaoh refused to listen” (Exodus 9:12, New Living Translation).
 How do you react to God doing that?